'Our great shame': Family of Poway shooting suspect releases public apology

 The parents of a man suspected of opening fire inside the Chabad synagogue in Poway, California, during a Passover service, killing a woman, issued an apology for their son being part of the "history of evil" against Jewish people.

-John T. Earnest, 19, of San Diego, was taken into custody Saturday after a gunman with an AR-type assault weapon opened fire into the Chabad of Poway on the last day of Passover.
-A founding member of the synagogue, Lori Gilbert Kaye, 60, was killed in the attack and three others were injured.
+John T. Earnest, 19, of San Diego, was taken into custody Saturday after he allegedly opened fire with an AR-type assault weapon inside the Chabad of Poway on the last day of Passover.
+Lori Gilbert Kaye, 60, a founding member of the synagogue, was killed in the attack and three others were injured.

-Earnest's family apologized for their son's alleged actions in a statement released through their attorney on Tuesday.
+Earnest's family apologized for their son's alleged actions in a statement released through their attorney Monday.

 "To our great shame, he is now part of the history of evil that has been perpetrated on Jewish people for centuries," the statement said.

-Where Earnest gained his alleged views and how he was "attracted to such darkness" is a mystery, the family said.
+His family said it is a mystery where Earnest gained his alleged views and how he was "attracted to such darkness."

 "Like our other five children, he was raised in a family, a faith, and a community that all rejected hate and taught that love must be the motive for everything we do," the family said.